jdunkerley/AlteryxFormulaAddOns/README.md

 ## StringUtils
 Some basic string functions I needed (e.g. StartsWith, EndsWith).
 *Ned has incorporated these into the v10 code base so not needed there.*
+- StartsWith - Does a string start with another
+- EndsWith - Does a string end with another
+- Contains - Is a string in another

 ## DateUtils
 Some useful date functions